kitesurf/kitesurf.github.io/en/kitesurfing-lessons/index.md

 The lessons for refreshers or advanced riders fully depend on the individual level of the kiter.
 Regardless of whether keeping height, going upwind, basic turn, jibe or first jumps - the instructor follows your needs and brings you to the next kite level!

 {% include carousel.html %}

-**Our quality for the best price - Season 2016**
+###### Our quality for the best price (Season 2016)

 10 hours beginners course - **EUR 390,-**
-Lessons in a small group of 2-4 students, including preparation and theory for taking the international VDWS licence (duration 3-6 days)
+Beginner lessons in a small group of 2-4 students, including preparation and theory for taking the international VDWS licence (duration 3-6 days)

 4 hours refresh course - **EUR 200,-**
-Lessons in a small group of 2-4 students for people who have done a course before and want to refresh and improve their skills (duration 1-3 days)
+Advanced lessons in a small group of 2-4 students for people who have done a course before and want to refresh and improve their skills (duration 1-3 days)

 Group lessons on an hourly basis
 with shared kite & board - **EUR 45,-/h**